 Physical Therapy (DPT)

 The DPT curriculum at Plymouth State University features hands on clinical practice experiences early and often.
-Students are involved in practice experiences starting with their first semester and throughout the entire curriculum whether on campus though the Integrated Clinical or off campus through Clinical Education.
+Students are involved in practice experiences starting with their first fall semester and throughout the entire curriculum either on campus though the Integrated Clinical Education courses or off campus in full time Clinical Education experiences.
 In addition to this highly practice oriented feature, the curriculum includes a theoretical depth and breadth commensurate with the broad Vision set by the American Physical Therapy Association (APTA) for the profession: “Transforming society by optimizing movement to improve the human experience.”

-The DPT graduate of Plymouth State University will be positioned to enter the field ready to practice and be positioned for lifelong learning, leadership, innovation and transformation.
+The DPT graduate of Plymouth State University will be positioned to enter the field ready to practice and engage in lifelong learning, leadership, innovation and transformation.
 The curriculum’s required 117 graduate credits are a well balanced mix of foundational and clinical theory course work and clinical practice course work and experiences.
-Faculty and students work together to foster an environment, both in and out of the classroom, of learning and scholarship.
+Faculty and students work together to foster a supportive learning environment.

 Additional Program Information